Mnzke/TCproject/docs/guide/search.md

 ### **3. ⌨️ Command Search**
 ![Command Search](../src/guide/command.png)
   * **Access point:** **“Command Search”**, located to the right of Advanced Search.
-  ::: tip
+  ::: tip **How to use**
-  * **How to use:** The syntax is identical to the single-box search, but it provides field buttons and respects parenthesis priority, making it ideal for complex strategies.
+  *  The syntax is identical to the single-box search, but it provides field buttons and respects parenthesis priority, making it ideal for complex strategies.
   :::

 **Example:**